 This is owing to the fact that the artist, ultimately, has limited ownership of his/her song.
-Performing rights organizations (PROs) such as ASCAP or BMI manage licensing and royalties of artists' work, mediating between creators and whomever wants to use their work.
-Most high capacity venues like stadiums hold blanket licenses that apply to a large cache of media, but these need to be checked by the organizers of rallies and conventions, since such events can be excluded from a venue's license.
+Performing rights organizations (PROs) such as ASCAP or BMI manage licensing and royalties of artists' work, mediating between creators and whoever wants to use their work.
+Most high-capacity venues like stadiums hold blanket licenses that apply to a large cache of media, but these need to be checked by the organizers of rallies and conventions since such events can be excluded from a venue's license.
 If a song is covered by a licensing deal, then the song is legally in fair use, regardless of the artist's preferences.

 In response, an artist can withdraw their work from a PRO and risk losing all royalties associated with intended radio and commercial replay, or they can follow in the steps of Pharrell and Aerosmith, whose respective lawyers have issued cease and desist letters to the White House claiming violation of trademark rights.

 As Mick Jagger lamented after The Rolling Stones' "You Can't Always Get What You Want" ironically became Trump's de facto campaign song, there's little an artist can do.
 He's publicly complained, "They can play what they want" under blanket licensing deals.